petrulupascu/LauzHack-UWB/README.md

 ### Data Output
 Each acquisition systems provide different kind of measurements.
 The data are logged into a csv file (default ./data/data.csv).

-The very first line correspond to the header, and all following line correspond to a single mesurement between 1 device and 1 anchor.
+The very first line corresponds to the header, and all following line correspond to a single mesurement between 1 device and 1 anchor.
 The columns are separated by commas (,) and missing values are completed by NaN.

 ## Pozyx